 5. Van Gogh Museum

-Apart from the Rijksmuseum, this is probably the most famous museum in Amsterdam.
-It’s a must see for all art lovers.
-In the Van Gogh Museum you’ll be able to see the famous Sunflowers and the biggest collection of Van Gogh’s masterpieces in the world.
-Besides the paintings and drawings, you’ll also find Van Gogh’s letters which tell a story about the troubled life the artist had.
-Even though the museum is dedicated to Vincent Van Gogh, there are also works of Monet, Cezanne, Gaugin, etc. I don’t know what left a bigger impression on me – the Anne Frank’s House or the Van Gogh Museum and I absolutely recommend that you visit both places.
+A must see for art lovers.
+Along with the Rijksmuseum, it’s one of the best art museums in Amsterdam.
+Inside you’ll find the famous Sunflowers and the biggest collection of Van Gogh’s masterpieces in the world.
+Van Gogh’s letters are also part of the exhibit.
+They tell a story about the troubled life the artist had.
+Even though the museum is dedicated to Vincent Van Gogh, there are also works of Monet, Cezanne, Gaugin, etc. I don’t know what left a bigger impression on me – the Anne Frank’s House or the Van Gogh Museum.
+I absolutely recommend that you visit both places even if you’re not into museums.

 6. Free City Tour with a Local Guide